patternfly/patternfly-react/packages/patternfly-4/react-charts/src/components/ChartLegend/examples/ChartLegend.md

   }

   // Tips:
   // 1.
-Don't omit components unless using custom colors -- that will reassign color scale
+Omitting hidden components will reassign color scale, use null data instead or custom colors
   // 2.
 Set domain or tick axis labels to account for when all data series are hidden
   // 3.
 Omit tooltip for ChartScatter component by checking childName prop
   // 4.
 Omit tooltip when all data series are hidden